primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 }
 ```

 > You might be wondering why the static `Create` method.
-This is pattern I have been smitten with somewhat recently.
+This is a pattern I have been smitten with somewhat recently.
 > I like it because it allows me to have a single constructor, which makes it easier for me
 > to reason about the invariants of my class upon construction.
 >
 > While we haven't gotten there yet, you could imagine
-> wanting to construct a `JsonMergePatch' object from a `string`, or maybe a `Stream`.
+> wanting to construct a `JsonMergePatch` object from a `string`, or maybe a `Stream`.
 Instead of
 > having several different constructors, I can create overloads for `Create` that would convert the supplied
-> parameters to the `JsonDocument' type that my class really depends upon.
+> parameters to the `JsonDocument` type that my class really depends upon.
 >
 > Also, this pattern allows for things
 > like `async` construction.
 Maybe I want an overload like